HugoHakem/Ligand_Based_Virtual_Screening/README.md

 # Efficacy Comparison of Descriptor Modeling and Graph Modeling for Ligand Based Virtual Screening

+For a quick project overview, please refer to the pdf.

 ## Author
 Hugo Hakem, MEng BioE '23-24